Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Introduction:

-Near and above the VPTT, dense PNIPAM suspensions displayed colloidal gel-like behaviour. {R}heological data {acquired} above the VPTT suggested that the suspensions containing dissociating additives formed stronger and more rigid gels.
-This observation was again supported by the cryo-FESEM images, which showed comparatively denser space-spanning networks with thicker gel strands {in} samples prepared with polar salts.
-Based on our findings from FTIR and zeta potential experiments, we argue that a combined effect of hydrophobic and electrostatic attraction drives stronger gelation above the VPTT in the {presence} of dissociating salts.
-In the {presence} of non-dissociating sucrose, {however}, inter-particle attraction above the VPTT is driven solely by suspension hydrophobicity, leading to {the formation of} comparatively weaker gels.
+Near and above the VPTT, dense PNIPAM suspensions displayed colloidal gel-like behavior.
+Rheological data acquired above the VPTT suggests that the suspensions containing dissociating additives formed stronger and more rigid gels.
+This observation was again supported by the cryo-FESEM images, which showed denser space-spanning networks with thicker gel strands in samples prepared with dissociating salts.
+Based on our findings from Fourier transform infrared spectroscopy (FTIR) and zeta potential experiments, we conclude that the combined effect of hydrophobic and electrostatic attraction drives stronger gelation above the VPTT in the presence of dissociating salts.
+In the presence of non-dissociating sucrose, however, inter-particle attraction above the VPTT is driven solely by suspension hydrophobicity, leading to the formation of comparatively weaker gels.

-Our results clearly show that while only {the contribution of} hydrophobicity {is important in determining} {PNIPAM microgel} suspension properties {in the presence of dissociating and non-dissociating additives below the VPTT}, a combined effect of hydrophobicity and electrostatics {dominate} near and above the VPTT.
-The physicochemical properties of PNIPAM suspensions can, therefore, be controlled by carefully tuning the interplay between hydrophobic and electrostatic interactions. {T}he incorporation of dissociating and non-dissociating additives to aqueous PNIPAM suspensions is {therefore} a good strategy to fine-tune inter-particle interactions, particle self-assembly and the viscoelastic properties of the suspensions.
+In summary, while the contribution of hydrophobicity is the most important factor in determining PNIPAM microgel suspension properties in the presence of dissociating and non-dissociating additives below the VPTT, a combined effect of hydrophobicity and electrostatics dominates near and above the VPTT.
+The physicochemical properties of PNIPAM suspensions can, therefore, be controlled by carefully tuning the interplay between hydrophobic and electrostatic interactions. {We conclude that the} incorporation of dissociating and non-dissociating additives to aqueous PNIPAM suspensions is {an effective} strategy to fine-tune inter-particle interactions, particle self-assembly, and suspension viscoelasticity.